Generalized Core Inverse in a proper $*$-ring

 The main contributions of this paper are listed in the following points.

-\begin{enumerate} \item[$\bullet$] Weak core and central weak core inverse are introduced in a proper $*$-ring. \item[$\bullet$] Discuss a few explicit expressions for the weak core and central weak core inverse in a proper $*$-ring through other generalized inverses like the Drazin inverse, core inverse and the Moore-Penrose inverse. \item[$\bullet$] Several characterizations and representations of these two classes of the inverses are established. \item[$\bullet$] Additive properties for both weak core inverse and central weak core inverse are presented. \end{enumerate}
+\begin{enumerate} \item[$\bullet$] Weak core and central weak core inverse are introduced in a proper $*$-ring. \item[$\bullet$] A few explicit expressions for the weak core and central weak core inverse in a proper $*$-ring through other generalized inverses such as the Drazin inverse, core inverse, and Moore-Penrose inverse, are discussed. \item[$\bullet$] Several characterizations and representations of these two classes of the inverses are established. \item[$\bullet$] Additive properties for weak core inverse and central weak core inverse are presented. \end{enumerate}

-The various kind of generalized inverses and its relations are demonstrated in Figure \textbf{1}.
+The various kind of generalized inverses and their relations are demonstrated in Figure \textbf{1}.
 A large amount of work has already been devoted to the Moore-Penrose \cite{koliha, Rakietal2014, mosic17}, the Drazin \cite{Drazin58}, core \cite{baks,BakTr14}, core-EP \cite{ManMo14,MaPedrag19, gao18} invertible elements in a ring.
 The purpose of this paper is to propose two classes of core inverses, i.e., weak core inverse and central weak core inverse.
-We investigate the properties of these two classes of inverses and relationships with other generalized inverses.
+We investigate the properties of these two classes of inverses and their relationships with other generalized inverses.
 The major strength of these classes is that it can be applied easily to $C^*$-algebra (see Koliha et~al.~\cite{koliha} for the Moore–Penrose inverse).

-On the other hand, the problem of the sum of two generalized invertible elements in $*$-ring has generated a tremendous amount of interest in the algebraic structure of ring theory \cite{IliBook17,Gonz_lez_2004,Djordjevi__2002, Zhou-CA-2020}.
-In this context, Moore \cite{Penrose55} first discussed the invertible elements in a complex matrix ring.
-Since then, many researchers studied the additive properties for various classes of generalized inverses in \cite{CZW, Cvetkovi_Ili__2006, WeiPe18, Gonz_lez_2004, SahBe20}.
-In the paper, we derive an explicit expression for weak core and central weak core invertible element in proper $*$-ring.
+However, the problem of the sum of two generalized invertible elements in $*$-ring generated a tremendous amount of interest in the algebraic structure of ring theory \cite{IliBook17,Gonz_lez_2004,Djordjevi__2002, Zhou-CA-2020}.
+In this context, Moore \cite{Penrose55} first discussed invertible elements in a complex matrix ring.
+Since then, many researchers have studied the additive properties of various classes of generalized inverses in \cite{CZW, Cvetkovi_Ili__2006, WeiPe18, Gonz_lez_2004, SahBe20}.
+In the study, we derive an explicit expression for weak core and central weak core invertible elements in a proper $*$-ring.